 H.B.
 No. 5155 establishes a framework for the continuation of the maternal opioid misuse model of care for certain Medicaid recipients in Texas.
-The bill introduces a new section, 547.0007, to the Government Code, defining the maternal opioid misuse model of care as a program aimed at improving the quality and accessibility of care for pregnant women with opioid use disorder and their children during the prenatal and postpartum periods.
-The Health and Human Services Commission is tasked with continuing the implementation of this model as long as funding is available, with the possibility of utilizing funds from the opioid abatement account for this purpose.
+The bill introduces Section 547.0007 to the Government Code, defining the maternal opioid misuse model of care as a program aimed at improving the quality and accessibility of care for pregnant women with opioid use disorder and their children during the prenatal and postpartum periods.
+The Health and Human Services Commission is tasked with continuing this model as long as funding is available, with the possibility of utilizing money from the opioid abatement account for its implementation.
 The section is set to expire on September 1, 2029.

 House Committee Report: ()